xiaoransun/xiaoransun.github.io/pages/Publications & Presentations.md

 <br/>

 #### Conference Symposia & Workshop
-<b>Sun, X.</b>  (2020, November). *Family Dynamics in the Digital World: Qualitative and Quantitative Analyses of Data From Interviews, Social Media, and Smartphones.* Symposium to be chaired at the National Council on Family Relations, virtual conference.
+<b>Sun, X.</b>  (2020, November). *Family Dynamics in the Digital World: Qualitative and Quantitative Analyses of Data From Interviews, Social Media, and Smartphones.* Symposium  chaired at the National Council on Family Relations, virtual conference.
 <br/>

-<b>Sun, X.</b> (2020, November). *Introduction to Machine Learning for Family Research: Basic Concepts, Common Algorithms, and Application Examples.* Workshop to be chaired at the National Council on Family Relations, virtual conference.
+<b>Sun, X.</b> (2020, November). *Introduction to Machine Learning for Family Research: Basic Concepts, Common Algorithms, and Application Examples.* Workshop chaired at the National Council on Family Relations, virtual conference.
 <br/>

 <b>Sun, X.</b> (2019, November). *How Families Help Youth to Flourish: The Role of Family Dynamics in Adolescent and Young Adult Positive Well-Being.* Symposium chaired at the National Council on Family Relations, Fort Worth, TX.